 The bill is designed to address security vulnerabilities IoT adoption has created.

-Illinois Congresswoman Robin Kelly announced she plans to introduce legislation to address security for government IoT devices.
-The bill would mandate that basic security standards be baked into all government purchased IoT devices.
-Congresswoman Kelly, the ranking member of the IT subcommittee, began discussing a draft of the bill in August 2017.
-Since then she has received extensive feedback from advocates, lawmakers, and government agencies and worked to incorporate much of it into the final bill.
+Illinois Congresswoman Robin Kelly plans to introduce legislation to address security for government IoT devices.
+The bill would mandate that all government purchased IoT devices include basic security standards.
+Congresswoman Kelly, ranking member of the IT subcommittee, began discussing a draft of the bill in August 2017.
+Since then she has received and worked to incorporate extensive feedback from advocates, lawmakers, and government agencies into the final bill.

-Congresswoman Kelly’s legislation has similarities to the Senate’s Internet of Things Cybersecurity Improvement Act.
-They differ in how they define what an IoT device is and the Senate bill gives agency CIO’s stronger waiver powers.
+Kelly’s legislation has similarities to the Senate’s Internet of Things Cybersecurity Improvement Act.
+They differ in how they define what an IoT devices, and the Senate bill gives agency CIO’s stronger waiver powers.

 “This bill makes important progress on one of the most pressing cybersecurity threats of our time.
 It leverages federal purchasing power to create pro-security market pressure and, equally important, serves as a model for the implementation of similar standards elsewhere,” said Jonathan Zittrain, Professor of Law and Professor of Computer Science, Harvard University.
 “The bill commits to engaging with academic and private-sector security experts to help craft specific agency guidelines.
 Casting a wide net during the advisory phase will both yield better policy and, if done fully, meaningfully enfranchise non-governmental partners.”